 Discretionary Housing Payments and Under Occupancy

-- The Scottish Government is providing funding to local authorities to fully mitigate people who are under occupying their home in 2015/16 and 2016/17.
+In 2020/21 The Scottish Government is continuing to provide funding to local authorities to fully mitigate people who are under occupying their home.

 - To cover the reduction in Housing Benefit because of under occupancy a person must apply for a Discretionary Housing Payment by completing form DHP3 (PDF).

 View further information on Housing Benefit and Under Occupancy.